 Remove your fabric from the hoop and using tweezers remove the paper between the buttons.
 I would not recommend scissors since you run the chance of accidently cutting the thread that is holding the buttons.
 Attach to the shadow box frame and enjoy!

-To create more tutorials, visit A Crafty Arab on Pinterest.
+To create more tutorials that teach about Islam, visit A Crafty Arab on Pinterest.

 These little magnets are so much fun to make and give out as gifts.
 We made a green felt moon with a yellow felt star, but it might be cool to make them in all kinds of different colours.
 I used white embroidery thread, because I wanted you to see the blanket stitch, but it might be trendy to match the thread to the colour of the star you use.